sandruvlad/Fire-Detector-SIM-Module/README.md

 The code will need the phone number where the messages will be sent.
-From experience, in the UK, EE is the easiest providetr that will work with the GSM800L Module.
+From experience Orange or EE is the easiest provider that will work with the GSM800L Module.

 # Fire-Detector-SIM-Module![image](https://user-images.githubusercontent.com/98205160/167802834-e7424c7d-0364-4087-89b6-9db191267698.png)